MystenLabs/sui/external-crates/move/documentation/book/src/primitive-types/references.md

 This might be surprising for programmers familiar with Rust's ownership system, which would reject the code above.
-Move's type system is more permissive in its treatment of [copies](./variables.md#move-and-copy), but equally strict in ensuring unique ownership of mutable references before writes.
+Move's type system is more permissive in its treatment of [copies](../variables.md#move-and-copy), but equally strict in ensuring unique ownership of mutable references before writes.

 ### References Cannot Be Stored

-References and tuples are the _only_ types that cannot be stored as a field value of structs, which also means that they cannot exist in storage.
+References and tuples are the _only_ types that cannot be stored as a field value of structs, which also means that they cannot exist in storage or [objects](../abilities/object.md).
 All references created during program execution will be destroyed when a Move program terminates; they are entirely ephemeral.
-This invariant is also true for values of types without the `store` [ability](./abilities.md), but note that references and tuples go a step further by never being allowed in structs in the first place.
+This also applies to all types without the `store` ability: any value of a non-`store` type must be destroyed before the program terminates. [ability](../abilities.md), but note that references and tuples go a step further by never being allowed in structs in the first place.

 This is another difference between Move and Rust, which allows references to be stored inside of structs.

 One could imagine a fancier, more expressive, type system that would allow references to be stored in structs.
-We could allow references inside of structs that do not have the `store` [ability](./abilities.md), but the core difficulty is that Move has a fairly complex system for tracking static reference safety.
+We could allow references inside of structs that do not have the `store` [ability](../abilities.md), but the core difficulty is that Move has a fairly complex system for tracking static reference safety.
 This aspect of the type system would also have to be extended to support storing references inside of structs.
 In short, Move's reference safety system would have to expand to support stored references, and it is something we are keeping an eye on as the language